MadeinPh1la/arche-api/docs/CACHE_STRATEGY.md

 # Cache Strategy

-This document defines the canonical caching conventions for Stacklion.
+This document defines the canonical caching conventions for Arche.

 It is **binding** for all new cache usage and should be updated whenever a new vertical or pattern is introduced.